Are Your Rewards Rewarding Enough?

 Final Thought

-If your dog’s behavior isn’t changing, the issue usually isn’t the dog.
-It’s the training setup.
+When behavior stalls, the training setup is usually where to look.
 One of the easiest ingredients to adjust is the reward.

 Not sure what motivates your dog?
 That’s something we help clients uncover every day in our group classes and private training sessions.